Integrated Principal Components Analysis: Covariance Estimators for iPCA

-Theoretical properties aside, in practice, it is important to select penalty parameters for \eqref{penalized_mle} in a data-driven manner.
+To select penalty parameters for \eqref{penalized_mle} in a data-driven manner.
 We propose to do this via a cross-validation-like framework.
+We note also that the following framework can also be used to perform iPCA in missing data scenarios.

 Let $\Lambda$ denote the space of penalty parameters, and let $\lambda := (\lambda_{\Sig}, \lambda_{1}, \dots, \lambda_K)$ be a specific choice of penalty parameters in $\Lambda$.
 The idea is to first randomly leave out scattered elements from each $\X_k$.
 Then, for each $\lambda \in \Lambda$, impute the missing elements via an EM-like algorithm, similar to \citet{allen2010transposable}.
 Finally, select the $\lambda$ which minimizes the error between the imputed values and the observed values.
-Further details, technical derivations, and numerical results regarding our imputation method and penalty parameter selection are provided in Appendix~\ref{sec:s_selecting_penalty_parameters}.